 Phase three involves emailing each media contact with a tailored pitch.
 The author is copied on each email and is listed as the contact.
 If a media outlet is interested, the marketing consultant will pass all information onto the author to coordinate an interview time and date.

 In phase four, we’ll follow up with a phone call and/or another email to each contact on the list.
 Both the marketing consultant and the author participate in this step.
 The consultant will place a couple of calls, the author will practise with the consultant and then do a few calls themselves.
-After this step is completed, we’ll discuss next steps for media outreach.
+After this step is completed, we’ll discuss next steps for marketing outreach.

-Throughout the service, the marketing consultant will provide five hours’ worth of time to discuss any component of media outreach with the author.
+Throughout the service, the marketing consultant will provide five hours’ worth of time to discuss any component of marketing outreach with the author.
 This could include brainstorming the release/pitch, preparing for an interview, practicing the follow-up call, contacting other relevant organizations, and discussing further outreach options.

 Additional hours of coaching can be purchased (see prices listed below under coaching).